Good posture = comfortable body. No tension. Strong, flexible.

 Connective tissues run through the whole of the body, from head to fingers to toes.

-Muscles are the body's 'tissues of action', capable of moving our bones and joints into a better position to create a better posture.
+Muscles are the body's 'tissues of action', adjusting the body and creating a better posture through movement.

 Posture can be:

 Working with the right muscles facilitates the release of physical restrictions in connective tissues.
-Releasing restrictions regains movement and allows posture to be further improved.
+Releasing restrictions regains movement, allowing posture to be further improved.
 An ongoing process.

-These 5 (paired, left and right) muscles provide the central framework for a comfortable body and are the muscles we should focus on using for a better posture.
+These 5 (paired, left and right) muscles provide the central framework for a healthy, strong body.

-Self-awareness facilitates self-correction of posture.
-Micro-adjustments in positioning, too subtle to appreciate on clinical exam, can have wide effects throughout the body (everything's connected) which can be felt when the body-mind connection is strong.
+Self-assessment facilitates self-correction of posture.
+Micro-adjustments in positioning, too subtle to appreciate on clinical exam, can have wide effects throughout the body (everything's connected), which can be felt when the body-mind connection is strong.

-Think of your Base-Line as your 'core pillar of strength' from where the rest of the body extends.
+Your Base-Line is the central reference needed to assess the positioning of the rest of your body.
+Think of your Base-Line muscles as your 'core pillar of strength' from where the rest of the body extends.

-Working from Base-Line increases awareness of the relative positioning of our midline anatomy, the reference for body alignment and balance.
+Working from Base-Line will increase awareness of the relative positioning of your midline anatomy, to feel your state of physical alignment and balance.